neondatabase/website/content/docs/functions/trim.md

 WHERE trim(code) LIKE 'ABC%';
 ```

-This query filters for rows where the trimmed `code` column starts with 'ABC'.
+The query above filters for rows where the trimmed `code` column starts with 'ABC', as shown in the following table:

 ```text
  original_code | trimmed_code